jaskarth/fabric-chunkpregenerator/README.md

 Fabric Chunk Pregenerator is a fabric mod that allows you to pregenerate chunks for your server or for singleplayer while running fabric.
 Requires Fabric API!

- Modified by Linguardium to generate in (square) rings from center and allow starting from a given distance away from position

 # Commands

 `/pregen start <radius> <first>` - Pregenerates in a square that is <radius> chunks away from player in each direction starting from <first> chunks away.